wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 <hr>
 **Ash Cox** · *Binsincere*

 *Am I a failure or am I being failed?
-It's time to discard the facade.*

-A relaxed multimedia performance, with captions and integrated audio description. *Binsincere* interrogates themes from their main body of work *Space Chronic-ills*, as part of their ongoing R&D, supported by Unlimited and Graeae.
+It's time to discard the facade.*<br>A relaxed multimedia performance, with captions and integrated audio description. *Binsincere* interrogates themes from their main body of work *Space Chronic-ills*, as part of their ongoing R&D, supported by Unlimited and Graeae.

 Content Warning: please click [here](/warnings).